winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

 A guide can be found :ref:`here <uia-update-manual>`.
-There is also more informationa about each option in the FAQ's below:
+There is also more information about each option in the FAQ's below:

 .. _asset-faq2:

 Can I change the issuer?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The current owner of an asset may transfer ownership of the asset to someone else by changing the issuer in the asset's settings.
+The current issuer of an asset may transfer issuance of the asset to someone else by changing the issuer in the asset's settings.

 .. _asset-faq3: